Oct 17, 2024

 “She’s an incredibly special horse and anybody would be lucky to have her,” she said.

-HM Belterra and Chris Tally.
+HM Belterra and Chris Talley.

 “Oh we knew about 3 months old,” said Risser with a laugh.
 “She let you know she was pretty spicy from the very beginning—easy, but spicy.”

-“We have joked since she was born that she was the ‘hashtag not Rolex horse,’ ” Tally said.
+“We have joked since she was born that she was the ‘hashtag not Rolex horse,’ ” Talley said.
 “So Kimmy sent her down to me in May, and they did a wonderful job producing her up to this point.
 I love a good mare, and she is pretty special.
 She is probably one of the nicest mares I have sat on.”

 Today’s jumping and galloping judges, Marilyn Payne and Phyllis Dawson, were thrilled with the field of horses that they were presented with.